South Florida prepares to say goodbye to 2018

 The Orange Bowl Downtown Countdown will take place at Southwest Second Street between Southwest Second and Fifth avenues.

-Hundreds of people are expected at the celebration, which begins at 4:30 p.m.
+Hundreds of people are expected at the celebration, which began at 4:30 p.m.

-Those attending will have a slew of activities to do.
-Bounce houses, face painting, games, contests and music will all be available.
+The slew of activities include bounce houses, face painting, games, contests and music.

-Attendees are encouraged to bring a camera because Orange Bowl mascot Obie will make an appearance from 6 p.m. to 8 p.m.
+Attendees are encouraged to bring a camera because Orange Bowl mascot Obie is making an appearance from 6 p.m. to 8 p.m.

 The midnight countdown will feature Fort Lauderdale’s larger-than-life illuminated anchor that descends from 100 feet in the air.